deanishe/alfred-fuzzyfolders/README.md

 ## Download ##

-Get the Workflow from GitHub.
+Get the Workflow from [GitHub](https://github.com/deanishe/alfred-fuzzyfolders/raw/master/FuzzyFolders.alfredworkflow).

 ## Commands ##

 - `fuzzy` — List your Fuzzy Folders
 	+ `↩` — Run the associated keyword
-	+ `⌘+↩` — Delete the keyword / Fuzzy Folder combination
+	+ `⌘+↩` — Delete the keyword–Fuzzy Folder combination
 - `fzyup` — Recreate the Script Filters from your saved configuration (useful after an update)
 - `fzyhelp` — Open the help file in your browser